ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 console.log(`Retryable executed successfully`);
 ```

 In this example, the `waitForRetryables` method is invoked on the `txReceipt` to monitor the execution of Retryable Tickets and verify their status.
-A status of "success" indicates that the Retryable Tickets have been executed successfully, ensuring the contracts' deployment.
-It's important to note that this process involves two Retryable Tickets, you can check out a [more comprehensive walkthrough](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
+A `success` status indicates that the Retryable Tickets have been executed successfully, ensuring the contracts' deployment.
+It's important to note that this process involves two Retryable Tickets.
+You can check out a [more comprehensive walkthrough](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
 This enhanced approach not only simplifies the retrieval of transaction receipts but also provides a reliable method for verifying contract deployment across chains.

 ### 4. Deployment information and contract addresses{#step-4}

-Once done with the deployment part and we are assured that the Retryable Tickets are successfult it's time to get the deployment information and all token bridge contract addresses.
+Once we are done with the deployment and are assured that the Retryable Tickets are successful, it's time to get the deployment information and all token bridge contract addresses.
 To get this information, we have an API on Orbit SDK named `getTokenBridgeContracts`.
-This is a method for the token bridge recipient that you can use to retrieve the data.
+You can use this method to retrieve the data for the token bridge recipient.

 Here's an example of how to get the contract addresses from the `txReceipt` generated in the previous steps: